hidde/eleventy-wcag-reporter/README.md

 ## Set up

-1. Install Eleventy globally with `npm install -g @11ty/eleventy`
+1. On the command line, install [Eleventy](https://www.11ty.dev/) globally with `npm install -g @11ty/eleventy`
+3. Get the project files; best [fork this project](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo), then [clone](https://docs.github.com/en/enterprise-server@2.22/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) your copy.
+4. When the project files are on your computer, go to folder that contains the project files
-2. Run `npm install` to install all dependencies this project needs.
+5. Run `npm install` to install all dependencies this project needs.
-3. Run `npm run dev` or `eleventy --serve` to start a local server and look at the reports
+6. Run `npm run dev` or `eleventy --serve` to start a local server and look at the reports

+From now on, you'll onlly need to run that last step: `npm run dev` or `elevent --serve`.

 ## Create a new report